 He holds an MA in business and economics journalism from Columbia University (C.V.
 Starr Scholar), and a BA (Journalism) from RMIT University.

-Australia’s $60bn Public Capital System and The Climate Investment Opportunity
+Our $60bn Public Capital System and Climate

 10 December 2025